thunderbird/webext-docs/contacts.rst

       :name: [``parentId``]
       :type: (string)

-      The ID of the address book to search.
+      The id of the address book to search.
 If not specified, all address books are searched.

    .. api-member::